notem/nmathe.ws-content/bots/saber/index.md

 + ``!set <#channel> <msg|chan|zone|clock|style|sync> <new_config>``

   On every schedule channel the last message on the channel should contain a collection of configurable settings for the schedule.
 This command may be used to reconfigure those settings.
+When changing a channel's settings, the displayed timers may be wiped.
+Use the ``!init`` command as a temporary solution.

+  * Ex1: ``!set msg "@here The event %t %a."``
+  * Ex2: ``!set chan #general``
+  * Ex3: ``!set clock 12``

 + ``!sync <#channel> <calendar address>``

   This command will replace all events in the specified channel with events imported from a public google calendar.
 Up to the next 7 days of events will be imported.
 To learn more, see the **Sync'ing a Channel with a Google Calendar** guide below.

+  * Ex: ``!sync #schedule_entries g.rit.edu_g4elai703tm3p4iimp10g8heig@group.calendar.google.com``

 + ``!timezones [filter]``